Channel Estimation for Ambient Backscatter Communication Systems with Massive-Antenna Reader: Simulation Results

 In this section, we select $N=1$, $\sigma^2=1$ and $\eta=0.5$.
 The reader is configured with $M=128$ antennas.
 The DoAs are set to $\theta_0= -\frac{\pi}{4}$ and $\theta_1= \frac{\pi}{5}$.
 All fading channels are modeled as ${h}_{0},h_{st},h_{tr} \sim \mathcal{CN}(0,1)$.
 Here, the mean square error (MSE) of an estimator $\hat{x}$ is the average squared difference between the estimated result $\hat{x}$ and what is estimated $x$, i.e., $\text{MSE}(\hat{x})=\mathbb{E}\{(x-\hat{x})^2\}$.

 Fig.~\ref{angle} displays MSEs of DoAs versus transmit SNR and Fig.~\ref{gain} shows MSEs of the modulus of channel gains versus transmit SNR.
-According to our analysis in Section~\ref{S4}, the CRLBs of $\theta_0$ and $|h_0|$ in the case of $B(n)=0$ are equal to the corresponding LCRLBs in the case of $B(n)=1$.
+According to our analysis in Section~\ref{S4}, the CRLBs of the estimates $\hat{\theta}_0$ and $|\hat{h}_0|$ of $\theta_0$ and $|h_0|$ in the case of $B(n)=0$ are equal to the corresponding LCRLBs in the case of $B(n)=1$.
 Therefore, we omit the CRLB curves in the case of $B(n)=0$.
-Both MSEs and CRLBs of the DoAs and the modulus of channel gains decrease with the increase of transmit SNR.
+Both MSEs and CRLBs of the DoAs and the modulus of channel gains estimates decrease with the increase of transmit SNR.
 It can be found that the corresponding CRLB curves are exactly below the corresponding MSE curves of our proposed estimator, which verifies the validity of our theoretical derivations in \eqref{CRLB13}.

 Fig.~\ref{channel} depicts MSEs of estimates of $\mathbf{h}$ versus transmit signal-to-noise ratio (SNR).
 As expected, the DFT-based estimator with angular rotation (`+' marked curves) performs better than that without rotation (`$\Box$' marked curves).
 We also observe that DFT-based estimator with angular rotation outperforms the traditional LS estimator (solid curves).

 To show the impact of our proposed channel estimation on actual performance, Fig.~\ref{outageSC} illustrates outage probability versus transmit SNR when threshold $\rho_t$ is set to $-5, 0, 5\,$dB, where we use the selection combining reception at the reader.
 It can be seen that the gap between outage performance with perfect CSI assumption and that with channel estimated by our proposed method is negligible over the simulated range.